openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 ## KvStoreResultSet<sup>8+</sup> ##

-Provides methods to obtain the KV store result set and query or move the data read position.
-Before calling any method in **KvStoreResultSet**, you must use **KvStore** to create a **KvStore** instance.
+Provides methods to obtain the KV store result sets, and query and move the data read position.

+Before calling any method in **KvStoreResultSet**, you must use [getKVStore](#getkvstore) to obtain a **KVStore** object.

 ### getCount<sup>8+</sup> ###

 getCount(): number

-Obtains the number of rows in the result set.
+Obtains the total number of rows in the result set.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.Core